mohamedCleanCode/Github-App/README.md

-# Github-App-
+# Screenshots-
-Using html, css, javascript and fetch API
+Using html, css and javascript